-If you want to get out of debt, stash away more for retirement or control excessive spending, making a simple tweak to your budget in 2020 could save you thousands of dollars!
+If you want to get out of debt, stash away more for retirement or control excessive spending, making a simple tweak to your budget could save you thousands of dollars!

 I’ve been using this budgeting strategy for more than a decade to painlessly save two full paychecks a year.

 Paid Every 2 Weeks?
 Try This Simple Budgeting Trick